 How can I help speed a cure?

-Whether you yourself are facing the challenge of Parkinson’s disease, or are touched by the disease in another way, every single person can play a role in the search for a cure.
+Life with Parkinson’s requires adjustment, and it is normal to feel overwhelmed at times.
+One way to regain a feeling of control is to get involved in the search for a cure.
+Whether you yourself are facing the challenge of Parkinson’s disease, or are touched by the disease in another way, every single person can play a role.
 The answer is in all of us.
 Find out how you can ‘Get Involved’